Chart Color Schemes

 Blackett is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Blackett's dwelling structure, as per the latest Census, consisted of 89.4% houses and 10.6% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 80.7% houses and 19.4% other dwellings.
-Home ownership in Blackett was at 21.5%, similar to Sydney metro, with mortgaged dwellings at 25.1% and rented dwellings at 53.4%.
-The median monthly mortgage repayment in the area was $1,733, lower than Sydney metro's average of $2,000.
-The median weekly rent figure in Blackett was recorded at $310, compared to Sydney metro's $350.
+The dwelling structure in Blackett, as per the latest Census, consisted of 89.4% houses and 10.6% other dwellings such as semi-detached homes, apartments, and others.
+This differs from Sydney metro's structure which was 80.7% houses and 19.4% other dwellings.
+Home ownership in Blackett stood at 21.5%, aligning with the Sydney metro level.
+The remaining dwellings were either mortgaged (25.1%) or rented (53.4%).
+The median monthly mortgage repayment in Blackett was $1,733, lower than Sydney's average of $2,000.
+The median weekly rent in Blackett was recorded at $310, compared to Sydney metro's $350.
 Nationally, Blackett's mortgage repayments were below the Australian average of $1,863, and rents were substantially lower than the national figure of $375.

 Frequently Asked Questions - Housing